VSteshenko/drogular/docs/architecture/template_expression_engine.md

 not first allocate an intermediate array.
 The same iterable abstraction is used by membership operations and `@foreach`.

-The evaluated element is bound back into the child `RenderContext` without losing its expression type.
-This is important for nested expression-owned collections and is also the storage model future `@let` / `@const` bindings can reuse.
+The evaluated element is bound into the current lexical scope without losing its expression type.
+This is important for nested expression-owned collections and is the same value model used by `@let` / `@const` bindings.

 ## Expression AST